AashiDutt/aashidutt.github.io/_posts/2025-03-10-qwq-32b-ollama-guide.md

 **[Read the full article on DataCamp: Run QwQ-32B locally with Ollama](https://www.datacamp.com/tutorial/qwq-32b-ollama)**

-Learn how to build intelligent assistants using **Mistral’s Agents API** and explore agent creation, tool usage, memory retention, and orchestration.
+Learn how to build intelligent assistants using **Mistral Agents API** and explore agent creation, tool usage, memory retention, and orchestration.
 A hands-on **Nutrition Coach** demo ties it all together.

 ---
 # How to Set Up and Run QwQ 32B Locally With Ollama